MageMCU/Flysky-FS-i6X-FS-iA6B-Testing/README.md

 </hr>

-More Flysky testing to come.
+More testing to come.

-revision 20211012
+revision 20211114 (Article Title) initial upload 20211012